David Geffen School of Medicine at UCLA: Post-Mellinkoff era

 Kenneth I. Shine succeeded Sherman Mellinkoff as dean in 1986.
 In 1992 Shine left UCLA to become President of the Institute of Medicine in Washington, D.C.
 Gerald S. Levey was then appointed provost of medical sciences and dean of the medical school in 1994.
 Levey oversaw expansion of interdisciplinary research and the establishment of a Department of Human Genetics.
 The Gonda (Goldschmied) Neuroscience and Genetics Research Center, as well as the Ronald Reagan UCLA Medical Center, were constructed.
 In October 2008, Levey announced that he would be stepping down from the position of Dean in 2009.

+The UCLA School of Medicine was renamed "David Geffen School of Medicine at UCLA" in 2002 in honor of media mogul David Geffen, who donated $200 million in unrestricted funds.

 Effective February 2010, A. Eugene Washington was appointed Dean of the UCLA School of Medicine and Vice-Chancellor of Health Sciences at UCLA.
 Washington, a clinician, academician, researcher, and university administrator, was recruited from UCSF, where he served as Vice-Chancellor and Provost, as well as Professor of gynecology, epidemiology, and health policy.
 Washington is the first African-American to hold these leadership posts at UCLA.

 UCLA constructed the Ronald Reagan UCLA Medical Center across the street from the original facility to comply with the California earthquake law.
 The 1050000 sqft hospital is named after the late President of the United States and Governor of California, Ronald Reagan.
 It was designed by architect I.M.
 Pei.
 Patients were transferred there from the existing hospital in June 2008.

-In the rankings released for 2022-23, U.S. News & World Report ranked David Geffen School of Medicine at UCLA at No. 19 in the U.S. in research and ranked UCLA Medical Center at No. 5.
+In the rankings released for 2024, U.S. News & World Report ranked David Geffen School of Medicine at UCLA as Tier 1 in the U.S. in research and ranked UCLA Medical Center at No. 5.